-- Knowing at least one programming language, concepts of OOP programming, data structures will be helpful.
+- Knowing at least one programming language, concepts of OOP programming, and data structures will be helpful.

-- Jupyter (Python): Although there are many good IDE’s for Python, Jupyter is our personal favorite.
-We recommend it to all because it is easy to set up and use.
+- Jupyter for Python: Although there are many excellent IDEs for Python, Jupyter is one of our favorites because it is easy to set up and use.
 It is light as it is based on a web application based on the client-server architecture.
-You can instantly get started and play around with the code to create visualizations and presentations.
-You can also convert the final work into PDF or HTML.
+You can instantly get started and play around with code to create visualizations and presentations.

-- RStudio: For those who prefer using R for data science, RStudio gives a rich experience.
+- RStudio for R: For those who prefer using R for data science, RStudio gives a rich experience.
 It has an open-source version as well as a commercial edition.
 RStudio provides rich graphics and code completions features along with syntax highlighting and smart indentation.
 RStudio also provides exhaustive documentation and help functions for developers.

-Data Science needs different types of skills as it covers multiple learning areas.
-If you want to specialize in a particular area or job, for example, you want to be a data engineer, you should focus on those specific skills (like SQL), however for a data scientist, knowledge of all the stages is essential..
-For example, you may not get to code algorithms, but you should know the logic behind it, or you may not be involved in plotting the graphs and charts, but you should know how to infer and analyze the visualizations to get the most out of the data.
+For example, you may not need to code algorithms, but you should know the logic behind it.
+Equally, you may not be involved in plotting the graphs and charts, but you should know how to infer and analyze the visualizations to get the most out of the data.

 - Data discovery and collection/acquisition